WGS-TB/MLST/README.md

 ```

 4) After the script is done, two folders will be created i.e. variantsAndProp and strainsAndProp.
 The variantsAndProp folder contains the variants identified and their proportions for each sample.
 The strainsAndProp folder contains the strains identified and their proportions for each sample

+## Instructions to run the simulated data and generate statistics, graphs
+1) All required scripts and files to run simulated data and generate statistics, graphs are in the `simulation` folder.

+2) You only have to run `run_sim.py`.
+The script has few arguments which are optional: `python run_sim.py -i [number of simulations to run on each gene] -f [output folder name to store results]`.
+By default, -i has value 40 and -f has value "simulation_results".

+Run `python run\_sim.py` to use default settings.
+If you would like to change the number of iterations on each gene or would like to output a different folder, an example would be this: `python run\_sim.py -i 20 -f newSimulationResults`.